-Server Load Balancer (SLB) is a service that distributes incoming traffic across backend server groups to increase the throughput of your applications.
-SLB can also be used to eliminate single points of failure (SPOFs) and improve the availability of applications.
+Server Load Balancer (SLB) is a service that distributes network traffic across groups of backend servers to increase the throughput of your applications.
+You can use SLB to prevent service disruptions caused by single points of failure (SPOFs) and improve the availability of applications.

 SLB is a fully managed load balancing service provided by Alibaba Cloud.
 It can be used out-of-the-box and provides elastic, stable, reliable, and high-throughput load balancing services.
 You can scale SLB resources along with the changes to your business and pay only for what you use.
 SLB is designed to balance the heavy loads of hyper-scale Internet applications.
-For example, you can use SLB to handle traffic spikes during large-scale online promotions or improve the availability of Internet of Things (IoT) applications that receive a great number of concurrent connections.
-Compared with self-managed hardware load balancers, SLB can handle a great number of user requests in scenarios such as large-scale promotional events without the need for large upfront investments.
-Compared with self-managed, open source software load balancers, SLB is maintained around the clock by an experienced and professional technical team.
+For example, you can use SLB to handle traffic spikes during Double 11 and red envelope snatching or improve the availability of Internet of Things (IoT) applications that receive a large number of concurrent connections.
+Compared with self-managed hardware load balancers, SLB can handle a large number of user requests in scenarios such as Tmall Double 11 without the need for large upfront investments.
+Compared with self-managed, open source software load balancers, SLB is maintained 24/7 by an experienced and professional technical team.
 This ensures service stability and improves O&M efficiency.

 SLB instance types

-- Application Load Balancer (ALB): provides ultra-high Layer 7 processing capabilities such as SSL offloading for HTTPS traffic.
-Each ALB instance can serve up to one million queries per second (QPS).
+Application Load Balancer (ALB): provides ultra-high Layer 7 processing capabilities, such as SSL offloading for HTTPS traffic.
+Each ALB instance supports up to one million queries per second (QPS).
 An ALB instance serves as a cloud-native gateway on Alibaba Cloud and provides advanced content-based routing features.
-ALB instances can forward, redirect, and rewrite messages based on user-defined HTTP headers, cookies, and query strings.
-For more information, see What is ALB?.
+ALB instances can forward, redirect, and rewrite requests based on user-defined HTTP headers, cookies, and query strings.
+For more information, see What is ALB?

-- Network Load Balancer (NLB): designed to connect all things to the Internet.
-NLB is a Layer 4 load balancing service that offers ultra-high performance and can scale in response to network load.
+Network Load Balancer (NLB): designed to connect everything to the Internet.
+NLB is a Layer 4 load balancing service that offers ultra-high performance and can scale in response to network loads.
 An NLB instance serves up to 100 million concurrent connections, which is ideal for services that require high concurrency.
-NLB provides multiple advanced features to cater to services that need to handle massive volumes of client requests, highly concurrent message services, and audio and video services.
+NLB provides multiple advanced features to cater to services that need to handle large numbers of client requests, highly concurrent message services, and audio and video services.
 For example, NLB can perform SSL offloading for TCP traffic, limit the number of new connections, and listen on multiple ports.
 In addition, NLB can offload Message Queuing Telemetry Transport Secure (MQTTS) encryption from servers that host your IoT services.
 NLB can also handle traffic spikes by balancing the loads of IoT services.
-For more information, see What is NLB?.
+For more information, see What is NLB?

-The following section describes the billing methods and billable items of Application Load Balancer (ALB), Network Load Balancer (NLB), and Classic Load Balancer (CLB).
+The following section describes the billing methods and billable items of ALB, NLB, and CLB.
+You can view and learn about the billing methods and billable items of each service.
 You can view and learn about the billing methods and billable items of each service.

 For more information about the pricing rules of pay-as-you-go NLB instances, see NLB billable items.